rust-lang/book/second-edition/src/appendix-02-operators.md

 * `type::ident`, `<type as trait>::ident`: associated constants, functions, and types.
 * `<type>::…`: associated item for a type which cannot be directly named (*e.g.* `<&T>::…`, `<[T]>::…`, *etc.*).
 * `trait::method(…)`: disambiguating a method call by naming the trait which defines it.
-* `type::method(…)`: disambiguating a method call by naming the type for which it's defined.
+* `type::method(…)`: disambiguating a method call by naming the type for which it’s defined.
 * `<type as trait>::method(…)`: disambiguating a method call by naming the trait *and* type.

 #### Generics